Code Compliance

 1. Please be advised that while each concern submitted is investigated, it does not mean that a violation exists.
 In particular, an adage of Code Compliance is that "we don't ticket ugly."
 Simply put, just because something looks unsightly, it does not always equate to a violation of the adopted Code of Ordinances.

-3. Code Officers and Development staff cannot intervene in matters between two private property owners (civil matters).
-Issues that fall into civil matters included, but are not limited to, trees over hanging into someone's yard or roof, leaves blowing into your yard, fences leaning into your property, landscaping issues, and where property lines are located for each respective lot.
+3. Code Officers and Development staff cannot intervene civil matters.
+Examples include but are not limited to, trees over hanging into someone's yard or roof, leaves blowing into your yard, fences leaning into your property, landscaping issues, and property lines for each respective lot.

-If you are unsure if a violation exists, do not hesitate to contract the staff and we will assist you in making the determination.
+If you are unsure if a violation exists, do not hesitate to contact us.